Oh! Susanna: Popularity and adaptations

 The song is one of Stephen Foster's best-known songs, and it also is one of the best-known American songs.
-No American song had sold more than 5,000 copies before; "Oh!
+At the time, no American song had sold more than 5,000 copies of the sheet music; "Oh!
 Susanna" sold over 100,000.
-After its publication, it quickly became known as an "unofficial theme of the Forty-Niners", with new lyrics about traveling to California with a "washpan on my knee".
+Unabashedly racist in its original lyrics and about the Deep South, it later became known as an "unofficial theme of the Forty-Niners," with new lyrics about traveling to California with a "washpan on my knee" to replace the original reference of the banjo on the African American narrator's knee.
 A traditional Pennsylvania Dutch version uses Foster's melody but replaces the lyrics entirely.